semaphore-protocol/semaphore/README.md

 ### Semaphore

-Semaphore also provides a [`Semaphore.sol`](https://github.com/appliedzkp/semaphore/blob/main/contracts/Semaphore.sol) contract where you can create groups and zero-knowledge proof.
+Semaphore also provides a [`Semaphore.sol`](https://github.com/appliedzkp/semaphore/blob/main/contracts/Semaphore.sol) contract where you can create groups and verify zero-knowledge proof.

 | Kovan                                                                                          | Goerli                                                                                          | Arbitrum One |
 | ---------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- | ------------ |